 In 2007, Martin Wallace created the original version of Brass.
-Considered a masterpiece by many, it was a game that would go on to become one of the highest ranking games on Board Game Geek.
-It currently sits in 20th position in the sub category of strategic games.
+Considered a masterpiece by many, it was a game that would go on to become one of the highest-ranking games on Board Game Geek.
+It currently sits in 20th position in the subcategory of strategic games.

-Fast forward 11 years and Brass has been given a much needed face-lift in an updated version of the game, renamed Brass: Lancashire.
+Fast forward 11 years and Brass has been given a much-needed face-lift in an updated version of the game, renamed Brass: Lancashire.
 The artwork is stunning and the production quality is first class.
 The same can be said for this, Brass Birmingham, the sequel to Brass which has been released at the same time.

 The Black Country

 The board sets the atmosphere perfectly, instantly immersing you into the world of the Black Country during the industrial revolution, between the years of 1770-1870.
-It's in this world where you will compete with the other players to be the most successful entrepreneur.
-Brass Birmingham is an economic strategy game which rewards careful planning and well thought out moves.
+It’s in this world where you will compete with the other players to be the most successful entrepreneur.
+Brass Birmingham is an economic strategy game that rewards careful planning and well thought out moves.

 All of the components have been produced with exceptional quality.
-The player boards and cards are adorned with beautiful art so that they blend perfectly with the main board.
+The player boards and cards are adorned with beautiful art so that they blend perfectly with the mainboard.
 The rule book is well written, although it can take some time to get your head around some of the rules concerning networks and links.
 However, the player aids are very clear and once everything clicks into place, it becomes straightforward to play.

 Mechanics of Entrepreneurship